justinrlle/spa-server/README.md

 - better testing for archives
 - feature parity with [webpack dev-server proxy][devserverproxy]
 - cli option to define simple proxies (possible syntax: `spa-server --forward /api=http://localhost:8080`)
+- figure out how to use secrets in application path
+  - stay with plain old environnement variables and `dotenv` file loading?
+  - use of `secret-tool`, `gnome-keychain`, Keychain Access on macOS?

 [devserverproxy]: https://webpack.js.org/configuration/dev-server/#devserverproxy